Quantifying recycled content in plastics and packaging

 Meet Our Team

 Zoé Schyns (Director / Inventor / PhD Student).
-Thomas Bennett (Director / Research Fellow).
-Margaret Bates (Director / OPRL Executive Director).
-Michael Shaver (Director / Inventor / Professor).
+Dr Thomas Bennett (Director / Research Fellow).
+Dr Margaret Bates (Director / OPRL Managing Director).
+Prof Michael Shaver (Director / Inventor / Professor).
 Dr Gemma Davison (Analytical Scientist).

 Want to get involved?